What We Do

 What we do…

 At ESAP, we are experts in establishing, improving and maintaining SA structures, systems, processes and tools.
-We develop the pathways and platforms for citizens and (local) governments to connect and get into dialogue on concerns, problems and priorities regarding service delivery that citizens identified, so that together they can discuss ways to resolve and address those.
-Not all problems will require government action, but many do.
-And often, this requires planning and budget reallocations that can be done only by government, at woreda level, but regularly only at regional level.
+We develop the pathways and platforms for citizens and local governments to connect and get into dialogue on concerns, problems and priorities regarding service delivery.
+We make sure that the dialogue between citizens and government is constructive, leading to action by the government.

 And what we not do…